eagleeyez/just-dice.com/README.md

 ------------

 1. This is an extension for Chrome.
 It will only install on Chrome.
 2. Download the repository to a directory of your choice.
-3. Open main.js with notepad and change the values below to your own id and username, then save and close notepad.

-            var master = '98066'; //change this to your id var name_usr = 'Nix'; //change this to your username

-2. Type `chrome://extensions/` into the address bar.
+3. Type `chrome://extensions/` into the address bar.
-3. Make sure `Developer Mode` is checked in the upper right.
+4. Make sure `Developer Mode` is checked in the upper right.
-4. Click `Load unpacked extensions...` and browse to the directory where you save the repository.
+5. Click `Load unpacked extensions...` and browse to the directory where you save the repository.
-5. Now browse to https://just-dice.com and you should see a new addition for Martingale betting.
+6. Now browse to https://just-dice.com and you should see a new addition for Martingale betting.

 How to Bet